Blyth Academy Online vs Blyth Academy Orbit

 When does my course start?

-Once you register online, we will have you set up in your course within 24-72 business hours, depending on the time of day you register.
-You will receive a welcome email containing all the information you need to get started.
+Once you register online, you will have immediate access to your course.
+You will receive a welcome email containing all the information you need to get started (i.e. how to log in, how to submit prerequisite documentation, etc.)

 How long does it take to complete a course?